remunds/data-offloading-box/README.md

 sudo mv offloading.service /lib/systemd/system/
 sudo ./start.sh
 ```

 3. Now the box server should run in background and should start itself automatically after a restart or a crash.

+The Pi will be not longer reachable over WiFi after restart, because [RaspAP](https://github.com/RaspAP/raspap-webgui) is creating a WiFi hotspot.
+To maintain the Pi you can still connect over WiFi to SSH.

 #### For debugging purposes, you can run

 ```bash
 sudo systemctl status offloading.service sudo systemctl status dtnd.service